 Where: In city of Goa.

 Holi is one of the most celebrated festivals of India but in Northern India, it is celebrated more in comparison to Southern India.
 This is also known as the festival of colors and it marks the beginning of spring season.
 Holi signifies the victory of good over evil.
 On the night before the Holi, a bonfire is made to signify the destruction of evil in the form of Holika in this fire.
 Next morning everyone from children to elders gathers outside their houses on streets and smear powder color on faces or throw watercolors on each other.
 Drums and music played to add the festive flavor to color playing and to dance.
 It is a festival when children, young and old people come out and meet each other, they celebrate it as a community.
 It is an occasion to meet people and forgive & forget the past bitterness.
+It is a street festival, here are some tips for Holi to enjoy the festival.
 Special delicacies are made and eaten.
 The playing with colors, dance and food parties goes on until afternoon.

 Where: Anywhere in northern India if interested in playing with colors.
 Vrindavan’s Holi is popular and it is played in the temple compound.
 Varanasi and Pushkar are other popular places.